pschimmel/ES.Tools/README.md

 ## Effects
 - [**GrayscaleEffect**](Documentation/GrayscaleEffect.md) - WPF *Effect* that turns the control into a monochrome colored control.

+## Infrastructure
+- [**Utilities**](Documentation/Utilities.md) - Useful tools and extensions.

+## MVVM
+- **NotifyObject** - Basic abstract implementation of *INotifyPropertyChanged*.
+- **ViewModel** - Basic abstract implementation of a *ViewModel*.
+Inherits from *NotifyObject* and implements *IDisposable*.
+- **ActionCommand** - *ICommand* implementation, updating automatically when the *CanExecute* changes.

-## Helpers
+## UI
 - [**DependencyPropertyWatcher**](Documentation/DependencyPropertyWatcher.md) - Watches a dependency property and casts an event when the value changes.
 - **DispatcherWrapper** - Wrapper that wraps a WPF dispatcher.
 In unit tests you can easily replace the default dispatcher by a tesing implementation.
 - **TreeHelperExtensions** - Extension methods that help navigate the WPF visual tree and logical tree.
-- **Tools** - Useful tools and extensions.

-## MVVM
-- **NotifyObject** - Basic abstract implementation of *INotifyPropertyChanged*.
-- **ViewModel** - Basic abstract implementation of a *ViewModel*.
-Inherits from *NotifyObject* and implements *IDisposable*.
-- **ActionCommand** - *ICommand* implementation, updating automatically when the CanExecute changes.